Emulator Issues #9373

 Still looks like a driver bug anyway ¯_(ツ)_/¯

-#6 Updated by ligfx almost 2 years ago
+#6 Updated by ligfx over 2 years ago

 Other levels with very visible problems are Wario Colosseum (the swamp water at the bottom of the level appears in front of everything), Bowser's Castle (moat appears in front of everything, props are missing), Dino Dino Jungle (the entire jungle to the right of the race course is missing), and Rainbow Road (super broken).